 Following Ted’s retirement in 2005, the Dolls moved full-time to Hemlock Cottage, their mountain property in Sautee Nacoochee.
 Ted and Lynda made their first donation to GFW in 2006, contributing $100 toward GFW’s support of laboratories developing biological controls against the hemlock woolly adelgid.
 Since that time, their gifts have grown and the Dolls number among GFW’s consistent member-donors, responding to every seasonal Appeal, supporting activities as various as wine tastings, plant sales, sponsorship of special events such as GFW’s Annual Retreat, and hosting ForestWatch activities on their property.
 Ted also serves GFW in many volunteer capacities including hike leader, a two-year term as Board President, and as a member of the Fundraising Committee.

 Having a variety of revenue sources helps make GFW a stable organization and allows us to maintain the independence of our views.
 GFW Board and staff have been working hard to diversify our sources of income, and Ted is particularly excited about GFW’s Legacy Giving Program, which offers donors various options for making tax-advantaged donations to GFW, including estate planning, insurance beneficiary designation, and other giving options.
 When a nonprofit has a solid component of projected income based on planned giving commitments from donors, it can better weather the normal ebb and flow of foundation and corporate funding.
 Ted and Lynda have included Georgia ForestWatch in their estate plans to help continue protecting the wild Georgia mountains they love, and GFW is grateful.

-If you’d like to know more about options available through GFW’s Legacy Giving Program, please contact GFW at (706) 867-0051, or email Development Director Janice Eaton at email@example.com.
+If you’d like to know about giving options available through Forest Legacy Partners, our new legacy giving program, you can read more at GAFW.org/planned-giving.
+You can also contact GAFW at (706) 867-0051 or email Development Director Janice Eaton at email@example.com.